-We support the adopted Study and encourage timely completion of the greenway bike routes leading to and around Lebanon Hills.
+We support the adopted Study and encourage timely completion of the greenway routes which provide safer options to bike or walk to, but not through, Lebanon Hills.

 This revised version was formally adopted by the Dakota County Board on October 31, 2017.
 The approved study complies with the Board's 6-1 vote (March 2015, Physical Development Committee) that the Connector Trail will not serve as a segment of the Greenway network.
 It also complies with the 2015 Master Plan which states "Greenways bring people to the park, but will not continue through the park."